blueyeco/hub-api/sections/javascript-sdk.md

 ### Authentication

-Please contact your account manager to obtain an authorization key required to initialize the API.
+Please contact your account manager to obtain an authorization key required to initialize the SDK.

 ```javascript